Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 This flow avoids redoing work, but forces you to approach methodically.
 It forces you to think before acting.

-Explore
+1. Explore

 First, you must let Claude explore the codebase it needs to act on.

-Personally, I usually use Opus mode to plan and Sonnet mode to execute (you can configure it with the /model command), which allows me to clearly separate the strategic phase from the operational phase.
-The best part is that, if your CLAUDE.md file already includes your plan, you can even delete the context or start a different agent and it will work just as well or even better, because everything is documented.
+Personally, I usually use Opus mode to plan and Sonnet mode to execute (you can configure it with the /model command), (which allows me to clearly separate the strategic phase from the operational phase.
+The best thing is that, if your CLAUDE.md file already includes your plan, you can even delete the context or start a different agent and it will work just as well or even better, because everything is documented.

 Example instruction: